Codium-ai/codium-token-minimization/README.md

 # CodiumAI token minimization

-In this repository we provide implementation for minimizing the number of LLM code tokens of a Python code.
+In this repository we provide implementation for token-reduction techniques introduce in our blog ["Reduce Your Costs by 30% When Using GPT-3 for Python Code"](https://www.codium.ai/post/reduce-your-costs-by-30-when-using-gpt-3-for-python-code)
-The code is based on the [blog post](https://codium-stealth-site.webflow.io/post/reduce-your-costs-by-30-when-using-gpt-3-for-python-code)

-An example code for token minimization is provided in the `example.py` file.
+Example code for the proposed techniques is provided in `example.py`.

 <p align="center">
  <table class="tg">